Six Reasons to Test for Celiac Disease

 It only takes one speck of gluten to make a celiac patient sick.
 Shared cooking surfaces, fryers, and cutting boards are enough to cause illness.
-Whether celiac patients exhibit symptoms or not, damage is happening if cross contamination occurs.
+Whether celiac patients exhibit symptoms or not, the damage is happening if cross-contamination occurs.
 People with celiac disease must pay close attention to this risk.
 We don’t know how careful non-celiac gluten sensitivity patients need to be.
 In my experience, most gluten-sensitive patients need not be as careful as celiac patients.
 If FODMAP intolerance is the cause of NCGS, small amounts of gluten or wheat do not typically trigger a reaction.
-At times, cross contamination does cause illness with NCGS, but in most cases it does not.
-Scientifically speaking, we don’t know what level of concern for cross contamination is needed in NCGS, but at present it appears not to be the small quantities that affect celiac patients.
+At times, cross-contamination does cause illness with NCGS, but in most cases it does not.
+Scientifically speaking, we don’t know what level of concern for cross-contamination is needed in NCGS, but at present, it appears not to be the small quantities that affect celiac patients.
 This is significant, especially in the social arena.
 Situations such as dining out, parties and college dormitory living would be approached differently.

 Know your risk by getting diagnosed

 What if you have celiac disease, but are not aware of it?
 Perhaps you think you are “just gluten sensitive” so you have a little here and there or are less careful about cross-contamination.
 Would these small amounts of gluten put you at risk for complications?
 If you have celiac disease, the answer is yes.
 Even if you do not have external symptoms from small amounts of gluten — some do not — the damage is happening and the increased health risks are stacking up.